-Trading community urges Government to make taxes affordable
+Trading community urges government to make taxes affordable

 The call for public education on the E-Levy corroborates a recommendation made by a study, which found that about 63 percent of Ghanaians were aware of the levy.

-He said there was the need for more education to be done to increase public knowledge and understanding of the levy.
+He said there was a need for more education to be done to increase public knowledge and understanding of the levy.